Documentation Index

 Inbound calls not reaching voice agent

-- Verify Answer URL is correctly configured in Vonage application
+- Verify the Vonage application’s Answer URL is set to

-- Ensure Answer URL is publicly accessible and returns valid NCCO
+https://api.dograh.com/api/v1/telephony/inbound/run - Ensure the Answer URL is publicly accessible

-- Check that phone numbers are linked to the correct application
+- Confirm the called number is linked to the correct Vonage application

 Voice agent doesn't respond to inbound calls